Share your thoughts on our News & Insights section. Complete our survey to help us improve.

 Our view

-Debt servicing, which includes obligations for crucial client incentives, is currently easily covered by free cash flow meaning there's plenty of spare cash to go around.
-Surplus cash is being returned to shareholders through a combination of dividends and share buybacks.
-The emphasis is on the latter, meaning the prospective yield is a modest 0.8%.
-Remember no shareholder returns are guaranteed.
+Net debt was substantially lower than last year's cash profits, so surplus cash is being returned to shareholders through a combination of dividends and share buybacks.
+The emphasis is on the latter, meaning the prospective yield is a modest 0.7%.

 Visa key facts